prasadev-github/UltraPowerSavingMode-Localization/README.md

 Localization for UltraPowerSavingMode

 # Already translated / available languages
-English, Bahasa Indonesia, Japanese, Turkish
+English, Bahasa Indonesia, Japanese, Turkish, Arabic, Spanish, Chinese (Simplified)

 # How to translate to my local language?
 It's really simple!
 Here is how to do it: